kgober/SEL810/Emulator/README.md

 * Input/Output Parity (Option 81-210B)
 * 60Hz Real-Time Clock (Option 81-031B)
 * graphical front panel
-* built-in peripherals other than the Console Teletype paper tape reader/punch
+* built-in peripherals other than the Console Teletype (including its paper tape reader/punch)

-The emulator listens on TCP port 8101 for a TCP connection from a terminal emulator to be used as the Console Teletype keyboard and printer.
+The emulator listens on TCP port 8101 for a TCP connection from a terminal emulator that may used as an alternative Console Teletype keyboard and printer.

 Peripherals other than the Console Teletype may be attached via TCP, with the emulator acting as a client connecting to a device server.
 See "Tape Server"